Winchester, Massachusetts: Winchester today

 In December 2010 Winchester was among 18 Massachusetts communities to earn the "Green Community" designation by the Massachusetts Department of Energy Resources (bringing the total number of green communities in the state up to 53).
 In 2011 Winchester was selected as one of four communities to participate in the Massachusetts Clean Energy Center (MassCEC) Solarize MASS pilot program.
 The program provided incentives to home owners to install rooftop solar electric systems.
 During that year, 35 residents contracted to have solar systems installed, resulting in 165 kW of solar installations.
-Most recently, in July 2014, Winchester received a $250,000 Green Communities Grant which helped to offset the cost of installing 1668 cobra-head LED street lights.
+Most recently, in July 2014, Winchester received a $250,000 Green Communities Grant, which helped to offset the cost of installing 1668 cobra-head LED street lights.
 It is estimated that the LED streetlight conversion may potentially reduce the town's electricity costs by $50,000 each year.

 Across the Main Street bypass from the high school sits the Jenks Community Center, which offers programs for seniors and other age groups.
-Wedge Pond, home to Borggaard Beach and Splash Park, is a popular swimming spot which is continually monitored to ensure safe water quality levels.
+Wedge Pond, home to Borggaard Beach and Splash Park, is a popular swimming spot, which is continually monitored to ensure safe water quality levels.
 And every year, as for over a century, thousands of fans attend the annual Thanksgiving Day football contest between Winchester High School and its long-time traditional rival, Woburn.

 Several private entities provide recreational opportunities for local townsfolk.
 Founded in 1900 as a canoe club, the Winchester Boat Club serves locals wishing to sail casually or competitively on the Mystic Lakes.
 In the summer, it is a popular meeting place for local families and their children.
-The Winchester Country Club—located in the Myopia Hill neighborhood—offers an 18-hole course open to member and named after the Myopia Club based there in the late 19th century.
+The Winchester Country Club—located in the Myopia Hill neighborhood—offers an 18-hole course open to members and named after the Myopia Club based there in the late 19th century.